Tag: investing

 As we mentioned above, you and your child will have other options to help pay for college, like loans, scholarships, and concurrent income.

 By contrast, these options are not readily available to fund your retirement.
-You’re more-or-less on your to sustain yourself.
+You’re more-or-less on your own to sustain yourself.

 Think about it: by definition, retirement means ceasing to work.
 That means no income coming in besides your retirement savings.
 There are not any loans (at least reasonable ones) or scholarships to bail you out in retirement.